Group begins the first week of October - day/time TBD. Register your interest here.

 - Week 1: One Person Can Change the System

 - Week 5: Seeing Larger Patterns in Your Family of Origin

 - Week 2: Brainstorm Vision + Current Reality; Write out Transformation Conversation

 - Week 4: Visualization Exercise + Letter of Grief (to “child self”)

 - Week 6: Interview parents about relationship with their parents; create Genogram

 - Week 8: Capstone Project (related to your “Vision,” different for everyone)

-- That being said, if you have a negative experience for whatever reason, I will issue a FULL refund, no questions asked.
+In the unlikely circumstance that you have a negative experience, I will issue a FULL REFUND, no questions asked.
 (Ok, I’ll ask some questions, but it will be for my learning to know what I can do better next time, not to argue with you about the refund!)

 I want it to be clear from the outset that I am not promising (or even suggesting) that your relationship with your parents will be magically transformed in 8 weeks.
 It has taken a lifetime to get to where you are, so it will take some time to unlearn the old ways of being.
 However, I do believe it’s possible to see substantive change in this period of time, and to gain enough awareness and momentum that you can continue the work after the group ends.

 Group begins first week of October.
 Early registration ends Monday September 9th.